The ZX calculus is a language for surface code lattice surgery

 The planar surface code uses a 2D lattice segment, in which every edge of the lattice (between neighbouring vertices) is associated with a qubit~\cite{bravyikitaev,freedman2001projective,dennis2002topological,terhal2015}.
 These physical qubits encode a single logical qubit's worth of information in their {(generally highly-entangled)} joint state.
 For a lattice of $n$ qubits there are $n-1$ \emph{stabilizers} (operators for which the state of the lattice is a {positive {$+1$}} eigenstate), fixing a subspace which encodes a single degree of freedom (the logical qubit) across the physical qubits.

-Figure \ref{lattice}(a) shows a distance-3 planar surface code lattice\footnote{{The ``distance'' of a code is the weight of the smallest non-trivial error which cannot be detected by the code.}}.
+Figure \ref{lattice}(a) shows a distance-3 planar surface code lattice (the distance of a code is the weight of the smallest non-trivial error which cannot be detected by the code).
 The black circles correspond to physical qubits; everything else in the diagram is an aid to the eye.
 A planar code lattice has two types of boundary: rough (here, left and right) and smooth (here, top and bottom).
-The stabilizers are defined in terms of {local relationships forming} ``plaquettes'':\footnote{ {This use of the term ``plaquette'' differs from (and effectively generalises) the more common convention of referring to the cells of the lattice associated with the $Z$ stabilisers as ``plaquettes''.
-We use the term ``plaquette'' to refer to any set of qubits, {either} on the boundary of a face or surrounding a vertex of the lattice.}} specifically, the operators ${Z\otimes Z\otimes Z \otimes Z}$ around each face (such as the blue-shaded set of four qubits), and ${X\otimes X\otimes X \otimes X}$ around each vertex (such as the brown shaded region).
+The stabilizers are defined in terms of {local relationships forming} ``plaquettes''.
+In this paper we use the convention that the term ``plaquette'' refers to any set of qubits, {either} on the boundary of a face or surrounding a vertex of the lattice.
+Specifically, the operators ${Z\otimes Z\otimes Z \otimes Z}$ around each face (such as the blue-shaded set of four qubits), and ${X\otimes X\otimes X \otimes X}$ around each vertex (such as the brown shaded region).
 For plaquettes on the surface boundary, the corresponding {stabilisers are} $Z \otimes Z \otimes Z$ or $X \otimes X \otimes X$.